Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Soft-CILQR Algorithm

 The corresponding constraint matrices are expressed as follows:

-To increase the applicability of the examined control problem, $\chi _T$ must be selected as the maximal positively invariant (MPI) set.
+where $K_{0,1,2,3} $ are components of $\bf K$.
+To increase the practical utility of the examined control problem, $\chi _T$ should be selected as the maximal positively invariant (MPI) set.
 The MPI set, denoted as $\chi _{MPI} $, is a polytope that can be expressed as follows \cite{Kou16}:

 The corresponding augmented state and control matrices are expressed as follows: